 1. Clean the gutters

 Clogged gutters are the number one culprit of ice dams and improper water diversion.
 In the winter, when gutters are already clogged, any amount of snow can cause big problems.
 One freeze and thaw cycle can lead to extremely heavy ice dams in the gutter system.
 This impacts water diversion in many ways.
 First, the sheer weight of ice dams in gutters can cause them to detach from the home, warp, or otherwise become damaged.
-These situations all impact the flow of water through the gutters, and cause a snowball effect of home damages.
+These situations all impact the flow of water through the gutters and cause a snowball effect of home damage.

 Another way ice dams impact the flow of water is in the amount of space they take up in the gutter system.
 With layers of debris and ice packed into the trough, limited space remains for water to run through the system.
 Downspouts may also become blocked, causing any water that can actually enter the gutter to back up and overflow.